Graph-GRPO: Training Graph Flow Models with Reinforcement Learning: The Proposed Method

 Since the ground-truth state $z_1$ is unknown during generation, existing GFMs employ a Monte Carlo sampling to sample a pseudo-graph as an alternative to the real data.
 As the number of samples increases, the conditional rate matrix gradually transforms into the unconditional rate matrix:

 where $\hat{z}_1$ denotes the pseudo-state sampled from $p_\theta( \cdot | z_t)$.
 The transition process of GFMs is shown in Algorithm~\ref{alg:defog_sampled}.
 Although effective, the conditional rate matrix is not suitable for RL training for two reasons: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt, partopsep=0pt, parsep=3pt] \item \textbf{Non-differentiable transition probability.} The RL optimization relies on calculating a ratio between the old and new policy models, $r=\frac{\pi_{\theta}(G_{t+\mathrm{d}t}|G_t)}{\pi_{\text{old}}(G_{t+\mathrm{d}t}|G_t)}$, which requires the policy model $\pi$ to be fully differentiable.
-However, the conditional rate matrix relies on non-differentiable Monte Carlo sampling, which breaks the gradient flow. \item \textbf{Mismatch between training and inference.} Even though we can use some tricks, \eg, Gumbel-Softmax~\cite{gumbel}, to keep the gradient continuous, there is a more serious mismatch issue in the conditional rate matrix.
-That is, the new and old models may sample different pseudo-graphs, resulting in inconsistency between the training and inference~\cite{inconsistency}. \end{itemize}
+However, the conditional rate matrix relies on non-differentiable Monte Carlo sampling, which breaks the gradient flow. \item \textbf{Mismatch between training and inference.} Even though we can use some tricks, \eg, Gumbel-Softmax, to keep the gradient continuous, there is a more serious mismatch issue in the conditional rate matrix.
+That is, the new and old models may sample different pseudo-graphs, resulting in inconsistency between training and inference~\cite{inconsistency, li2026vision, li2026sponge, li2026vimu}. \end{itemize}

-\textbf{Analytical Rate Matrix.} To enable stable RL training, we theoretically derive the analytical expression of the rate matrix, which is fully differentiable and aligns the training and inference processes. \begin{proposition} Given the current state $z_t$, current time $t$, prior distribution $p_0$, and model prediction $p_{\theta}(\cdot|z_t)$, the analytic rate matrix is defined as: { } where $V_1$ and $V_2$ are two statistics that can be pre-calculated before generation. \end{proposition} \begin{proof} See Appendix~\ref{app:derivation}. \end{proof}
+\textbf{Analytical Rate Matrix.} To enable stable RL training, we theoretically derive the analytical expression of the rate matrix, which is fully differentiable and aligns the training and inference processes.

+\begin{proposition} Given the current state $z_t$, current time $t$, prior distribution $p_0$, and model prediction $p_{\theta}(\cdot|z_t)$, the off-diagonal entry of the analytic rate matrix is defined as: { } where $V_1$ and $V_2$ are two statistics that can be pre-calculated before generation. \end{proposition} \begin{proof} See Appendix~\ref{app:derivation}. \end{proof}

 Proposition~\ref{prop} states that the rate matrix can be directly estimated from the predictions of the denoiser by traversing all possibilities of the real data.
 As a result, the denoiser can be optimized by the policy gradient, and the reward can be maximized.
 The transition process of Graph-GRPO is shown in Algorithm~\ref{alg:defog_analytic}.